kumarlab-compomics/SV_mechanism/README.md

 sbatch execute_PCAhdbscanOptimal.sh
 ```

 Finally, we wanted to apply these models across multiple datasets.
 This includes, applying it to the entire HGSVC2 dataset, along with independent datasets such as 1KG, 1KG-ONT, or SVs from 100KG.
+Finally, we can subcluster based on the z-score alignment length to identify "HD" and "nHD" SVs within each cluster.
 The requirements are as follows:

 1. The project name
 2. sv